 The CSMAC 6G subcommittee offers recommendations to help prepare for 6G's impact to government users.
 An important caveat, and in line with the mandate from NTIA, is that this report does not include operational impacts to federal government users.
-CSMAC was directed that the effort should consider generally the benefits to federal government user, the positives for the federal government as a user of federal equities, and how federal agencies can benefit broadly from 6G.
+CSMAC was directed that the effort should consider generally the benefits of 6G, the positives for the federal government as a user of federal equities, and how federal agencies can benefit broadly from 6G.